varya/ds-breakfast-01-2021/index.md

 }
 </style>

-## Interactive desicion tree
+## Interactive decision tree

 <iframe width="738" height="415" src="https://www.youtube.com/embed/kKnTN3EswnU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Not just long texts

 * <b>Screencasts</b><br/>
-  * How to add new icon?
+  * How to add a new icon?
   * How to release?
+  * How how how?
 * <b>Dynamic content</b><br/>
   Extracts from GitHub and JIRA
 * <b>Interactive interface solutions</b><br/>